heycodingkr/msa-starter-boilerplate-with-node.js/README.md

 # MSA node.js stater. event-driven architecture based server.

-this project forked from moleculer framework which is node.js msa framework. it is modifed for creating service.
+This project forked from moleculer framework which is node.js msa framework. it is modifed for creating service for me.

+- Added test code for TDD.

 ## Getting started